farmountain/Codex_Boaster/README.md

 generation, testing, reflexion and billing.
 All reasoning state is recorded in **HipCortex**, enabling a persistent memory of each build attempt.

+### Key Features

+- **Architect, Builder and Tester agents** follow a test-first workflow.
+- **ReflexionAgent** refines instructions using the AUREUS framework.
+- **Config, Repo‑Init and Deploy agents** automate environment setup and deployment.
+- **Integration and Test‑Suite agents** connect external APIs and generate SIT / UAT flows.
+- **Doc and Chat agents** create docs and expose reasoning traces in the dashboard.

 ## Quickstart

 ### Backend